Carrying Cases

 Blow Molding

-Begins with a piece of plastic called a parison, weighing slightly more than the finished product.
-The parison with a hole in one end, is clamped into a mold and heated to a malleable temperature.
-Compressed air is blown into the hole, expanding the plastic into the mold.
-Once the plastic has cooled and hardened, the mold is removed and the parts are ready for trimming and assembly.
-The blow mold case may be lined with foam or filled with product as is.
+This process begins with a piece of plastic called a parison, slightly heavier than the finished product.
+The parison, with a hole at one end, is clamped into a mold and heated until pliable.
+Compressed air is then blown into the hole, expanding the plastic to conform to the mold's shape.
+After cooling and hardening, the mold is removed, and the parts are prepared for trimming and assembly.
+Blow-molded cases may be lined with foam or used as-is for product containment.

 Injection Molding